Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 ---
 An else clause --- if one exists --- must come after any if and elif clauses.
+And the statements in its alternate block will only execute if all of the conditional clauses in the preceding statements have evaluated to false.
 ***************************************************
 ## if statement: order of clauses